 To obtain more information and plan your visit to Stratford, visit the City of Stratford.

-I hope that you enjoyed exploring Small Towns Ontario with me.
+I hope that you enjoyed exploring Ontario’s Small Towns with me.
 Make sure you join me on my next journey, as I explore Tourist Towns Ontario.

-JOIN ME TO EXPLORE MORE OF THE WORLD
+JOIN ME TO EXPLORE MORE ONTARIO SMALL TOWNS

 SAFE AND HAPPY EXPLORING 🙂